Time Traveler’s Tales: The First Journey

 Historic Roscoe Village, nestled in the rolling hills of central Ohio, offers a warm step back in time.

-Wander past historic buildings that tell the story of everyday life in the 1800s, and take part in guided tours, immersive experiences, and hands-on workshops—like blacksmithing—that make history feel alive.
+Wander past historic buildings that tell the story of everyday life in the 1800s, and take part in self-guided tours, immersive experiences, and hands-on workshops—like blacksmithing—that make history feel alive.

 Quaint, independently owned shops add charm and discovery, creating a village people love to explore, linger, and revisit.